CONTACT US

 For example, having initial product prices at 3€ and then changing threshold 10% would mean that 2.7€ would be a critical point.
 When you lower the price to 1€, the changing threshold increases to over 10% (0.9) but also over the absolute initial difference 3€ – 2.7€ = 0.3€.
 So your consumers’ decision would not change, whether the price is 1€ & 0.7€.

-In Summary
+In summary

 For online businesses looking to apply Weber’s law to their ecommerce prices, software such as Sniffie can enable your teams to update prices in real-time – monitor the market pricing on as many websites and products as needed.

 View your pricing structure in our dashboards and make quick adjustments accordingly, and make price changes visible instantly.
-Learn more from here.
+Learn more here.